GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Methods

-Once the data transfer buffers are filled, \editedII{the} kernel function is called with previously calculated number of blocks and threads parameters.
-Each thread executes a single comparison starting with extracting the relevant reference segment based on the index.
-The result of filtering decision as `1'~(\textit{accept}) or `0'~(\textit{reject}), and approximated edit distance are written back on the result buffers in \editedII{the} unified memory.
+Once the data transfer buffers are filled, the kernel function is called with the previously calculated number of blocks and threads parameters.
+Each thread executes a single comparison, starting with extracting the relevant reference segment based on the index.
+The result of the filtering decision as `1'~(\textit{accept}) or `0'~(\textit{reject}), and the approximated edit distance are written back on the result buffers in the unified memory.

-The only synchronization point for threads\cut{in the entire execution} is after the completion of filtering step for one batch.
-Since host and device use a common pointer for buffers in \editedII{the} unified memory model, the threads' job needs to be completed in order for verification to obtain filtering results.
-The pairs that pass the filter are verified and mrFAST continues with further steps to report the mapping information.
+The only synchronization point for threads is after the completion of the filtering step for one batch.
+Since the host and device use a common pointer for buffers in the unified memory model, the threads' job needs to be completed in order for verification to obtain filtering results.
+The pairs that pass the filter are verified, and mrFAST continues with further steps to report the mapping information.